xamarin/dev-days-labs/HandsOnLab/README.md

 var items = JsonConvert.DeserializeObject<List<Speaker>>(json);
 ```

-Still inside of the **using**, we can will clear the speakers and then load them into the ObservableCollection:
+Still inside of the **using**, we will clear the speakers and then load them into the ObservableCollection:

 ```csharp
 Speakers.Clear();
 foreach (var item in items)
     Speakers.Add(item);
 ```
-If anything goes wrong the **catch** will save out the exception and AFTER the finally block we can pop up an alert:
+If anything goes wrong the **catch** will save the exception and AFTER the finally block we can pop up an alert:

 ```csharp
 if (error != null)